fbpx skip to Main Content

 We will not share your information with third parties for marketing purposes.

 We may pass your information to our third-party service providers for the purposes of providing services to you (for example to have laboratory tests performed).
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
+However, when we use third party service providers, we disclose only the personal data that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 We will not release your information to third parties unless you have consented us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 Laboratories and animal crematorium

 So that we can arrange tests, treatments and services and obtain results on your behalf.
-Personal information we share includes:

 Email providers, printers, text messaging services